hnsl/librcd/README.md

 ```
 XXX replace with something smaller and more interesting.
 Maybe strings + memory allocation + exceptions?

 Librcd is **highly non-portable**, and meant to be used mainly for server development, in a controlled environment.
-Only x86_64 Linux is supported, and this is unlikely to change in the near future (#2).
-Due to license conflicts, binaries compiled with librcd cannot currently be legally distributed (#1).
+Only x86_64 Linux is supported, and this is unlikely to change in the near future ([issue #2](https://github.com/jumpstarter-io/librcd/issues/2)).
+Due to license conflicts, binaries compiled with librcd cannot currently be legally distributed ([issue #1](https://github.com/jumpstarter-io/librcd/issues/1)).

 XXX toolchain, segmented stacks.